Hashdan-M/Recovering-Deleted-Files-File-Carving-with-FTK-Imager/README.md

 <img src="https://github.com/Hashdan-M/Recovering-Deleted-Files-File-Carving-with-FTK-Imager/blob/a3582dd9bbda828ea806d9f476a5652b197e7254/FTK%20Imager/3-9.png"/></a>

 Save the file with a **“.jpg”** extension on your desktop.
-Open the saved file to verify that it displays correctly.
+Open the saved file.
+The result should be identical to what is shown below.

 <img src="https://github.com/Hashdan-M/Recovering-Deleted-Files-File-Carving-with-FTK-Imager/blob/a3582dd9bbda828ea806d9f476a5652b197e7254/FTK%20Imager/3-10.PNG"/></a>